using-system/ProcessMyMedia/ProcessMyMedia.Samples/Samples/Encoding/README.md

 ```
 ## Encoding a file with multiple BuiltInPresets

+The sample :

-The sample encode a file with multiple BuiltInPresets.
+1. Encode a file with multiple BuiltInPresets.
+2. Download the output assets
+2. Delete the output assets

 ```c#
 public class EncodeFileWithBuiltInPresetsWorkflow : IWorkflow<EncodeFileWithBuiltInPresetsWorkflowData>